California Psalms

 20 I seek, I summon Homer —

-all local places sigh for him, patiently enduring ages
+all local places sigh for him, dutifully enduring ages

 for the sake of braver ones prepared to rise to greatness fully grown